InnoGE/laravel-msgraph-mail/README.md

 ### Register the Azure App

+### Microsoft Azure AD Configuration
+I have written a detailed Blog Post how you can configure your Microsoft Azure AD Tenant.
+[Sending Mails with Laravel and Microsoft Office 365 the secure way](https://geisi.dev/blog/getting-rid-of-deprecated-microsoft-office-365-smtp-mail-sending)

+### I want to figure it out on my own

 You need to register an Azure App in your Azure AD tenant.
 You can do this by following the steps in the [Microsoft Graph documentation](https://docs.microsoft.com/en-us/graph/auth-register-app-v2).